 A Lesson in Layoffs, What Not to Do

 As someone who spends her days helping companies and their people thrive, a frequent complaint I hear from executives at prospective client organizations goes something like this, "Employees have no loyalty anymore.
-We bend over backwards and they won't stay."
-While that sentiment may be true, especially without insights from purposeful employee experience work, there are a number of reasons why employees don't stick around like they have in the past.
-One of biggest reasons for the persistent churn is employers have shown little loyalty to employees over the years and people have noticed.
+We bend over backward, and they won't stay."
+While that sentiment may be accurate, especially without insights from purposeful employee experience work, there are several reasons why employees don't stick around as they have in the past.
+One of the biggest reasons for persistent churn is that employers have shown little loyalty to employees over the years, and people have noticed.

 Here is a prime example.

-This was not a business whose operations halted due to COVID-19.
-This was not a startup.
-This was a white collar organization.
-They were still working, still selling and until very recently, still hiring.
+His company was not a business whose operations halted due to COVID-19.
+It was not a startup.
+It was a high revenue, professional organization.
+They were still working, still selling, and until very recently, still hiring.
 In fact, their solutions are in-demand as companies navigate the transition from physical office spaces to work from home settings.
-Not only did the company let their employees down, they no longer had the staff to honor client support contracts.
+The company let their employees down, and they no longer had the staff to honor client support contracts.

-The real kicker is that as days have turned into weeks my friend and many of his coworkers still haven't heard from their bosses, bosses that they've worked with for years.
-Those bosses are part of a small skeleton crew that are still on board to keep operations going.
-Very few from the senior leadership team have reached out to their old employees to offer references, apologize for how things went down or to say anything at all.
+As days have turned into weeks, the real kicker is that my friend and many of his coworkers still haven't heard from their bosses.
+Those bosses that they have worked with for years are part of a small skeleton crew keeping operations going.
+Very few from the senior leadership team have reached out to their old employees to offer references, apologize for how things went down, or to say anything at all.

-This is how the "leaders" at his company chose and continue to choose to treat their employees, radio silence.
+This cruel regard is how the "leaders" at his company chose and continue to choose to treat their employees, radio silence.

-Given the current situation sometimes tough decisions have to be made.
+Given the current situation, sometimes tough decisions have to be made.
 We may have to layoff or furlough employees.
-We may have to squeeze operations down to a virtual stand still.
-However, how we choose to treat our people during times like these creates a reputation that will follow us for years to come.
-That reputation, good or bad, is news that spreads like wild fire and will impact our ability to attract and retain talent well into the future.
-Although the virus is wrecking havoc on our lives we can still uphold the values of our organizations and we can still be kind.
+We may have to squeeze operations down to a virtual standstill.
+However, how we choose to treat our people during times like these create a reputation that will follow us for years to come.
+That reputation, good or bad, is news that spreads like wildfire and will impact our ability to attract and retain talent well into the future.
+Although the virus is wreaking havoc on our lives, we can still uphold our organizations' values, and we can always be kind.